-Financial assets at FVTPL: Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in profit or loss.
+Financial assets at FVTPL: Financial assets carried at FVTPL are initially recorded at fair value.
 Realized and unrealized gains and losses arising from changes in the fair value of financial assets held at FVTPL are included in profit or loss in the period.

-Financial assets at FVTOCI: Investments in equity instruments at FVTOCI are initially recognized at fair value plus transaction costs.
+Financial assets at FVTOCI: Investments in equity instruments at FVTOCI are initially recognized at fair value.
 Subsequently they are measured at fair value, with gains and losses arising from changes in fair value recognized in other comprehensive (loss) income in they arise.